Is El Paso safe to travel through?

 Juarez and El Paso Border safety facts

 Is El Paso safe to travel alone?

 El Paso is perfectly safe to travel alone.

 It is suggested that you don’t trust the city as the safest on the planet, but it’s still safe enough to walk the streets and not feel threatened.

 Save your ideas about Mexican stereotypes for another time!
-When you’re in a city like El Paso it’s best to trust your instincts.
+When you’re in a city like El Paso it’s best to trust your instincts and go forth.

 Not many people travel to El Paso and expect danger, so the best advice is just to relax, you’ll have a wonderful holiday.